Kaitlyn (wrestler): Professional wrestling career

-World Wrestling Entertainment / WWE
+World Wrestling Entertainment / WWE (2010–2014)

 Florida Championship Wrestling (2010)

-In July 2010, World Wrestling Entertainment (WWE) signed Bonin to a developmental contract, and she reported to Florida Championship Wrestling (FCW), WWE's developmental territory.
+Bonin, who has named Goldberg as her wrestling idol, signed a developmental contract with World Wrestling Entertainment (WWE) in July 2010 and reported to WWE's developmental territory Florida Championship Wrestling (FCW).
 She debuted under her real name, competing in a bikini contest at an FCW live event, and later changed her name to Ricki Vaughn.
 She made her FCW television debut on the August 29 episode, as a lumberjill at ringside for a match between AJ Lee and Naomi Knight.
 On the November 7 episode of FCW TV, Kaitlyn competed in a tag team match teaming with Naomi defeating Queen of FCW AJ and Aksana.

 NXT and main roster appearances (2010–2012)

 On September 7, 2010, Bonin joined season three of NXT under the name Kaitlyn, with Vickie Guerrero as her on-screen mentor.
 She was the replacement for Vickie's original rookie, Aloisia, whom Vickie fired in storyline.
 On September 14, Kaitlyn made her in-ring debut, teaming alongside Vickie's on-screen boyfriend, Dolph Ziggler, to defeat AJ and Primo in a mixed tag team match.
 Kaitlyn made her first pay-per-view appearance at Night of Champions, accompanying Ziggler and Vickie for Ziggler's WWE Intercontinental Championship match, until Vickie ordered her to leave ringside.
 Throughout the next few months, Kaitlyn feuded with Vickie on both NXT and SmackDown, including several matches between the two.
 On the November 30 season finale, Kaitlyn was announced as the winner of season three, defeating Naomi in the final to become WWE's "Breakout Diva".

 On the December 3, 2010, episode of SmackDown, Kaitlyn appeared in a backstage segment with Vickie Guerrero and Dolph Ziggler, announcing that SmackDown General Manager Theodore Long had signed her to the brand following her victory on NXT.
 She had her first match on SmackDown on January 28, 2011, where she and Kelly Kelly were defeated by LayCool (Layla and Michelle McCool).

 On the May 27 episode of SmackDown, Kaitlyn formed a tag team with AJ, referring to themselves as "The Chickbusters".
 They were accompanied by their storyline mentor Natalya and lost to Alicia Fox and Tamina in consecutive weeks.
 On the June 13 episode of Raw, Kaitlyn picked up her first win in a 14-woman tag team match, in which Kelly Kelly pinned Rosa Mendes.
 The Chickbusters and Natalya continued to feud with Fox and Tamina, who were soon joined by Rosa Mendes, throughout the next two months.